muaazali/si-net/readme.md

 Si-Net, as the name suggests, provides simplified public facing methods to easily communicate between a server and multiple clients.

+> [!WARNING]
+> This library is in alpha version of development and is not stable.
+Bugs, crashes, and breaking changes are expected.
+Please do not use in production till `v0.1-stable` is officially released.

 # Installation
 Support for UPM and NuGet coming soon.